Twitter slashes its staff as Musk era takes hold on platform

 The employee said there’s no “concrete sense of direction” except for what Musk says publicly on Twitter.

-“I follow his tweets and they affect how we prioritize our work,” said the employee.
+“I follow his tweets and they affect how we prioritize our work,” the employee said.
 “It’s a very healthy indicator of what to prioritize.”

 Several employees who tweeted about losing their jobs said Twitter eliminated their entire teams, including one focused on human rights and global conflicts, another checking Twitter’s algorithms for bias in how tweets get amplified, and an engineering team devoted to making the social platform more accessible for people with disabilities.